Our Ten Action Principles

 Equal partnership is here defined as a work relation built on trust where the partners share inputs, responsibilities, and benefits, equally.

 The work must be well planned, lessons must be learned and achievements evidence-based.
-HR&S has developed an ambitious evaluation planning strategy that is targeting outcome and that is implemented in parallel with the programme.
+HR&S has developed an ambitious evaluation planning (ROPE) and survey management (TestE) strategy that is targeting outcome and that is implemented in parallel with the programme.

 4. Strategic partnership.